Tinkerforge/doc/source/Software/IPConnection_PHP.rst

  method periodically to ensure that incoming callbacks are handled.
 If you don't use callbacks you don't need to call this method.

+ The recommended dispatch time is 0s.
+This will just dispatch all pending callbacks without waiting for further callbacks.

 .. php:function:: void IPConnection::destroy()

  Destroys the IP connection.
 The socket to the Brick Daemon will be closed.